Articles of Confederation

 Any perpetual agreement never to allow amendment (except by unanimous consent) is visibly unwise, but that was what confronted those who now proposed to amend the Articles.
 At the least, it pushed the decision in favor of replacing the whole document.
 It was easier to brush aside a perpetual legal document, as unreasonable than to argue that obtaining thirteen votes was impossible.
 George Washington had spent a lifetime constructing a reputation for always keeping his word.
 If even Washington could agree the situation was unreasonable, the public was of a mind to accept that absolutely anyone should agree.
 Anyway, the reasoning behind the language in the first place was that thirteen former colonies were joining together for a larger Union which would continue after the Revolution.
 It was the Union which was meant to be perpetual, not the Articles.
 Curiously, this change also made it easier to expand the union; imagine the difficulty of obtaining unanimous votes from fifty constituent states.
 There almost seems to be an ominous political axiom buried in this situation: as the number of voters grows, the majority margin must narrow if a deadlock is to be avoided.

 The Revolutionary War, begun in 1775, continued from 1781 (Yorktown) to 1783.
 Even during four succeeding years of peaceful governance under the Articles, from the Treaty of Paris (1783) to the Constitutional Convention (1787), not a great deal happened.
-But a few things did come up to test the Articles.
+But a few things did come up to test the usefulness of the Articles.
 The small war between Connecticut and Pennsylvania was settled by the Decision of Trenton, although state boundaries became largely formalities after the country was unified by Article IV of the Constitution.
 The Northwest Ordinance was passed.
 And the Constitutional Convention was agreed to.
 Several flags were tested and adopted.
 Robert Morris had swept aside the habit of micro-managing the country by Congressional Committee, delegating government departments to bureaucracy in the process.
 Of all these activities, the most important was the Northwest Ordinance, which demonstrated that important governmental innovations could actually be accomplished under the Articles.